doctor-ew/prd-to-prod/docs/PromptTemplates/01-PHASE-1-Foundation-Prompts.md

 Generate an `acceptance_criteria.md` file with these sections:

-## 1. Epic MS-01: Project Setup & Core Features
+## 1. Organism MS-01: Project Setup & Core Features

-### Story MS-01.01: Project Initialization
+### Molecule MS-01.01: Project Initialization
 **Given** a new GitHub Codespace is launched
 **When** the environment loads
 **Then**: